david-dick/firefox-marionette/README.md

 ## html

 returns the page source of the content document.
 This page source can be wrapped in html that firefox provides.
-See the [json](https://metacpan.org/pod/Firefox::Marionette#json) method for an alternative when dealing with response content types such as application/json and [strip](https://metacpan.org/pod/Firefox::Marionette#strip) for an alterative when dealing with other non-html content types such as text/plain.
+See the [json](https://metacpan.org/pod/Firefox::Marionette#json) method for an alternative when dealing with response content types such as application/json and [strip](https://metacpan.org/pod/Firefox::Marionette#strip) for an alternative when dealing with other non-html content types such as text/plain.

     use Firefox::Marionette();
     use v5.10;